keikai/doc/dev-ref/handling_events/Handling_Events.md

     event it listens to.
 You can get event-related data like row or column for further processing.

+## Event List
-All Keikai events you can listen to are listed in `io.keikai.ui.event.Events`
+All Keikai events you can listen to are listed in [`io.keikai.ui.event.Events`](https://keikai.io/javadoc/latest/io/keikai/ui/event/Events.html).

 # Event Monitor Example
 In this section, we introduce an "Event Monitor" example to show how to listen to an event and find out what data you can get from an event.
 The image below is a screenshot of “Event Monitor” application, when we interact with spreadsheet on the left-hand side, the panel on the right-hand side will shows messages about related events: